kwenbsnr/Java-LoginSystem-MSAccess-UCanAccess/README.md

 2	    student	    pass123

+3     newuser    newuser123

+4     kwen      kwen123

 ## 🧩 Notes

-• If you move this project folder, update the dbURL path in your Java file.
+• If you move this project folder, update the dbURL path in your .java files.

 • Do not delete or move the UCanAccess-5.0.1.bin folder.

-• If you want to add more users, open LoginDB.accdb in MS Access and insert new records into the Users table.
+• To add more users manually, open LoginDB.accdb in MS Access and insert rows into the Users table.

+• To add users through Java, run the AddNewAccount.java program.

+⚙️ Environment Setup

 Language: Java

-Database: Microsoft Access
+Database: Microsoft Access (.accdb)

 Driver: UCanAccess 5.0.1

+IDE: Visual Studio Code